LeanneLibGriff/nine-repro/Step9Identifiers.md

 Examples: Serial numbers, URLs.

-An identifier is any label used to name some thing uniquely (whether digital or physical).
+An identifier is any label used to name an item uniquely (whether digital or physical).
 URLs are an example of an identifier.
-So are serial numbers, and personal names
+So are serial numbers and personal names

 Management NOT guaranteed: